Enhancing the HABIT

 Why this project was developed

-In Bradford, around two in every five children have tooth decay by the age of five, and the district’s South Asian and Eastern European families with Limited English Proficiency face higher risks of childhood tooth decay.
+In Bradford, around two in every five children have tooth decay by the age of five, and the district’s South Asian and Eastern European families with language barriers face higher risks of childhood tooth decay.

 Background, impact and findings